Salted Kiss - Le Baiser salé

 This beautiful squash which has been grown in the Americas for more than 5000 years makes sumptuous satiny soups.This recipe is a simple formula for any variety of creamy soups.
 Instead of Cinderella's lovely carriage, substitute the same amount of cauliflower, asparagus or fresh beans.

-6 people
+for 6

 1 litre chicken or vegetable stock

-1 kilo pumpkin flesh diced ( I often mix two kind of pumpkin)
+1 kilo pumpkin flesh diced (I often mix two kind of pumpkin)

 2 medium onions diced